jschreuder/Middle/index.md

 - **🛡️ Safe to Change** - Clean boundaries prevent accidental coupling
 - **🧪 Built for Testing** - Explicit dependencies make comprehensive testing straightforward

+## Middle's Place in the PHP Ecosystem

+Middle is designed for teams that prioritize long-term maintainability and architectural clarity over rapid prototyping.
+While many popular frameworks excel at getting applications to market quickly through conventions and automation, Middle optimizes for the phase that comes after - when your application succeeds, grows complex, and needs to be maintained by multiple developers over years.
+This focus extends to dependency management: Middle's minimal core means you consciously choose exactly which external libraries your application depends on, rather than inheriting a large dependency tree.
+We embrace "Proudly Found Elsewhere" - leveraging proven libraries like Symfony Router and Twig - but only the specific components your application actually needs.

 ## The Complete Guide

 ### Core Foundations